jamie2210/CI_MS1_TBC/README.md

 ![Carousel](docs/features/feature-carousel.png)

 ### Reviews
-- Four reviews from members detailing how much they like the gym
+- Four reviews from members detailing how much they like the gym.
 - User stories covered: 4, 5.

 ![Reviews](docs/features/feature-reviews.png)